BSc (Hons)

 In Year 1, you will be introduced to the main psychological sub-disciplines, practice the research methods psychologists employ to study these, and consider key conceptual and historical issues.
 You will also be introduced to the ‘rendezvous’ discipline of Criminology, to explore crime and criminal activity.
 Year 1 also sees you embark on the department’s successful three-year award-winning graduate employability path.

 In Year 2, you will examine the core British Psychological Society (BPS) required subjects, such as personality and individual differences, social psychology, quantitative and qualitative research methods and child development.
 There will also be a focus on your development, not only as an ethical researcher, but also as a future employable graduate.
-In addition to this essential BPS content, you will explore topics in Criminology such as the causes and punishment of criminal behaviour.
+In addition to this essential BPS content, you will explore topics in Criminology such as violent crime.

 In Year 3, you will continue to develop your understanding of the core BPS curriculum, looking at biological and cognitive psychology, alongside your choice of optional modules from both psychology and criminology.
 Additionally, supported by a research active expert, you will develop, conduct and write up your own piece of independent research on a topic that interests you.